jameshfisher/jameshfisher.com/_posts/2024-05-25-webgpu-hello-world-2024/index.md

   - webgpu
 ---

-Below is a grid of squares.
+Below is a Game of Life simulation.
-It's rendered by WebGPU.
+It uses WebGPU.

 <div>
   <canvas id="example-canvas" width="600" height="600"></canvas>